bmatusiak/welder-pos/server-plugins/app/plugins/doc/documentation/pos.md

-## Welder
+## pos
 --------

-Welder plugin handles setting up the http side of things.
+pos plugin handles building

 It allows other plugins to add there static files and middlewares.